djrondon/ui-javascript/README.md

     > Why?
 It's easier to add new variable declarations this way, and you never have to worry about swapping out a `;` for a `,` or introducing punctuation-only diffs.

     ```javascript
-    // bad
+    // Bad.
     const items = getItems(),
         goSportsTeam = true,
         dragonball = 'z';

-    // bad
+    // Bad.

-    // (compare to above, and try to spot the mistake)
+    // Compare to above, and try to spot the mistake.
     const items = getItems(),
         goSportsTeam = true;
         dragonball = 'z';

-    // good
+    // Good.

     const items = getItems();
     const goSportsTeam = true;
     const dragonball = 'z';